pocketbase/js-sdk/README.md

 // Returns a paginated collections list.
 🔐 pb.collections.getList(page = 1, perPage = 30, queryParams = {});

-// Returns a list with all collections batch fetched at once.
+// Returns a list with all collections batch fetched at once
+// (by default 200 items per request; to change it set the `batch` query param).
-🔐 pb.collections.getFullList(batch = 200, queryParams = {});
+🔐 pb.collections.getFullList(queryParams = {});

 // Returns the first found collection matching the specified filter.
 🔐 pb.collections.getFirstListItem(filter, queryParams = {});